andresilmor/andresilmor/README.md

   <br/>
 <table><tr><td valign="top" width="100%">

-- 🔭 I'm currently working in a Mixed Reality application to assist Geometry learning and improve my knowledge in Game Development
+- 🔭 I'm currently working in a Mixed Reality application to assist Geometry learning in Basic/Secondary School while improving my knowledge in Game Development

 - ❤️ My first experience with programming was in 2018 (w/ basic Python on the console) in the 1º semester / 1º year of my Bachelor

-- ❓ I like to assist my colleagues, as far i can, even when "harming" myself
+- ❓ I like to assist my colleagues, as far i can, sometimes "harming" myself

-- 👻 My biggest weakness/fear is Math (and centipedes)
+- 👻 My biggest weakness is Math (and centipedes)

-- ⚡ Fun fact: I'm a Horror movies addict and I like to make photomontages of myself with Horror theme
+- ⚡ My strength resides that I accept and do like being challenged

 </td></tr></table>